Maksim23123/manga-translator-new/docs/design/pipelines_system_design.md

 - 2025-11-21 - Prompt pipeline name on creation through the PyFlow pipelines list dock to align with legacy/doc-unit UX.
 - 2025-11-22 - Introduced shared project lifecycle event bus for dirty tracking and moved active pipeline tracking to a transient store (not persisted).
 - 2025-11-23 - Implemented per-project shared temp isolation and orphan cleanup for pipeline drafts/finals.
+- 2025-11-24 - Deferred pipeline deletion cleanup to load-time orphan sweeping and narrowed `cleanup_after_save` to shared-temp removal to reduce save-time contention with PyFlow writes.

 ## 10. Presentation Wiring Conventions
 - Prefer the view-owned wiring already used in doc-units: framework widgets receive controllers and presenters, call controller methods in response to UI events, and attach themselves to presenters (controllers remain view-agnostic).